liuxinhai/L2G-AE/README.md

 Before running the code, you need to compile customized TF operators as described in <a href="https://github.com/charlesq34/pointnet2/">PointNet++</a>.
 ### Usage

-#### Shape Classification， Shape Retrieval and Unsupervised Point Cloud Upsampling
+#### Shape Classification, Shape Retrieval and Unsupervised Point Cloud Upsampling

 To train a Point2Sequence model to classify ModelNet40 shapes (using point clouds with XYZ coordinates):